chiaraani/simple-beauty/docs/docs/layout.md

 ## Sliced

-`.sliced-in-NUMBER` children are going to be 1400px divided in that number.
+`.sliced-in-NUMBER` child width is going to be 1400px ÷ NUMBER or, if it is in a `.container`, 800px ÷ NUMBER.
 Then they are automatically going to adapt to smaller devices.

 ```html
 <div class="sliced-in-1">